Don't have time to read it all right now?

 This 20 basis points and 6 cents per item is the processors profit.

-Interchange profit can range from one basis point over cost to over one hundred basis points over cost.
+Interchange profit can range from one basis point over cost to hundreds of basis points over cost.
+These are the markup fees included in the payments processing contract.

 For this particular transaction the merchant actually pays 2.4% and 16 cents for the transaction.